 Over the years since the Duke Park pool closed in 1993, there has been a lot of interest in converting the old bath house into a community center, multi-purpose building and a picnic shelter.
 People from the neighborhood have spent many hours, days, and weeks negotiating with the City of Durham, trying to work out details, and lobbying local builders and architects.
 Over twenty years later, the bath house continues to decay.
 Improving it is a Capital Improvement Project for the City of Durham.
 The Duke Park Neighborhood Association is excited to partner with the City of Durham, The Durham Parks Foundation, and The Duke Park Preservation Initiative to move closer to realizing our shared goal.

 Ultimately, the biggest issue is that the bath house is on City property and whatever gets done with it must meet local, state and federal requirements, which are many and complicated.
-We are pleased that Durham Parks and Recreation has included this project in their priorities sent to the Durham City Council for funding in the 2017-2018 budget.
+We are pleased that Durham Parks and Recreation has included this project in their priorities sent to the Durham City Council for funding through the Capital Improvement Projects budget.
+It is included in the 10-year funding plan.

 The late Bill Anderson, a long time Duke Park resident, incurable optimist, and activist, schemed constantly to get people to donate to rebuild the bath house and talked to whoever would listen about the beautiful old roof.
 Largely because of Bill, interest in renovating the bath house remained strong.